mobin-gpr/sysinfo/README.md

 # Sysinfo

 This is a tool that gives you detailed information about the operating system and hardware components.
-This information includes the OS, CPU, RAM, Disks, GPU, and Network interface.
+This information includes the OS, CPU, RAM, Disks, GPU Network interface & ...

 ## Author